Semicolonstartingtexts/conversationhubstandards/standards.md

 Reply with… and a message to reply with ending in send and a second or more of a pause after receiving a message sent through the system but thinking of either an aspect of the message or the person, sends a message to the sending user of the message received’s own self in the same way as the send a message to system command but with an updated timestamp for the reply’s sent time, but doesn’t send the message if the message ends in the user’s abandon

-Set … messaging confirmation to/as… if starting a system command stacks the user on a unique preferring for a custom send a message and reply with reserved system command confirmation, unstacking previously stacked confirmation preferrings for a word or phrase to be used as the user specified’s confirmation for giving a system command by the user, or by a parent, legal guardian, either, for a user and the user is under 18 or by a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious if the user is allowed to

 Sets System Commands

 Build a set/loadout with/from… called/named/as… with some number of intentions described between the with/from and called/named/as parts of the phrase uniquely, in terms of the system speech and matching intentions, saves the system speech as a set with a name for the user when the phrase is given starting a system command